efene/efene.github.io/_sources/language-introduction.txt

 * andd
 * orr

-Those are available for erlang compatibility, andd is the non short cirquit version of and and orr is the non short cirquit version of or, this means that when used all the terms of the bool operation will be evaluated no matter if it wasn't required.
+Those are available for erlang compatibility, andd is the non short circuit version of and and orr is the non short circuit version of or, this means that when used all the terms of the bool operation will be evaluated no matter if it wasn't required.

-Normally boolean operations in most programming languages are short cirquited so you shouldn't use andd/orr unless you know what you are doing or you want some erlang compatibility.
+Normally boolean operations in most programming languages are short circuited so you shouldn't use andd/orr unless you know what you are doing or you want some erlang compatibility.